koalaman/shellcheck/README.md

     $ cabal install

-This will install ShellCheck to your ~/.cabal/bin directory.
+This will install ShellCheck to your `~/.cabal/bin` directory.

-Add the directory to your PATH (for bash, add this to your ~/.bashrc file):
+Add the directory to your `PATH` (for bash, add this to your `~/.bashrc`):

-    export PATH=$HOME/.cabal/bin:$PATH
+    export PATH="$HOME/.cabal/bin:$PATH"

 Verify that your PATH is set up correctly:

     $ which shellcheck
     ~/.cabal/bin/shellcheck

+On native Windows, the `PATH` should already be set up, but the system may use a legacy codepage.
+In `cmd.exe`, `powershell.exe` and Powershell ISE, make sure to use a TrueType font, not a Raster font, and set the active codepage to UTF-8 (65001) with `chcp`:

+    > chcp 65001
+    Active code page: 65001

+In Powershell ISE, you may need to additionally update the output encoding:

+    > [Console]::OutputEncoding = [System.Text.Encoding]::UTF8

 ## Running tests